MrRobinOfficial/Guide-UnrealEngine/README.md

 #### Variables

 Members that store data.
-They can be of different types such as numbers, strings, booleans, or custom types.
+They can be of different types such as numbers, strings, booleans, or custom data types.
 Variables hold values that can be accessed and manipulated within the class or object.

 ##### Assignments